jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_discoverywizard.md

 * #APP.Finance
 * #APP.HR

-For more information, see Connection Properties \| Tags.
+For more information, see [Connection Properties \| Tags][enterprise_cfgmonitor_connect_tags].

-TIP: If you re-import the same file with updated tags, Spotlight will skip the connection creation step but update the tags for the connection.
+{% include tip.html content="If you re-import the same file with updated tags, Spotlight will skip the connection creation step but update the tags for the connection." %}

 ## Setup your import file  to locate Windows Server on your network